need to set filename for download files

 The last step on this is to iterate over existing EML documents and find their dataset children.
 For each of these childen, pull the objectName and replace the docname with this value for all documents where docname = accession.rev, which were created previously by Morpho or older versions of the Registry.

-#5 Updated by Shaun Walbridge almost 11 years ago
+#5 Updated by Shaun Walbridge about 11 years ago

 <below is copied from a recent email discussing the bug>